 Are you a supplier based in our supply area?
 We work to encourage the best possible participation in our procurement process.

 You are here : At Home > Corporate > Environment > Conservation, access & recreation

 We own and manage the water assets and network in a supply area of approximately 4,515 km2 split over three regions, comprising of eight separate water resource zones, in the Southeast of England.

 We are the sole supplier of drinking water in these areas.
 We view each of our eight water resource zones as a community and because customer preferences and operating conditions may be unique to that particular community, we are committed to operating primarily at a community level.

 We are proud of the responsible approach to communities and the environment our business plan represents.
 This year we have started to strengthen the governance and visibility in this area focusing on the following activities.

 We are a major landowner with approximately 1,400 hectares of landholdings that comprise a wide variety of habitats including: lakes, reservoirs, wetlands, watercourses, farmland and land adjacent to our treatment works and pumping stations.
 Nearly one third of our landholdings by area are designated as Sites of Special Scientific Interest (SSSI) which we conserve and enhance wherever possible.

 We continue to develop our estate and catchment management activities in order to achieve improved biodiversity and conservation outcomes.
-These range from public access and recreational use of our lakes, volunteering from our team members and activities undertaken by our award winning environment and education service.
+These range from public access and recreational use of our lakes and volunteering from our team members.

 Many of our activities are linked with our strategic partners such as Wildlife Trusts and river groups which provide expert knowledge on the local environment, key species and habitats.
 We believe that by working with our regulators, team members and wider communities and involving them in constructive dialogue and increasing awareness of the challenges we all face, we will achieve the best balance of minimising the impact of our essential activities and protecting the environment.